Wedrix/watchtower/README.md

 # Features

-- SDL first.
+- **SDL-First Approach** — Define your GraphQL schema using the Schema Definition Language for clarity and maintainability.
-- Out-of-the-box pagination support.
+- **Automatic Pagination** — Out-of-the-box pagination support for queries and collections without extra boilerplate.
-- Support for computed fields, filtering, ordering, mutations, subscriptions, authorization, and custom resolvers via user-generated plugins.
+- **Extensible Plugin System** — Implement computed fields, custom filtering, ordering, mutations, subscriptions, authorization, and custom resolvers through an intuitive plugin architecture.
-- Support for all type system features including enums, abstract types (i.e. Unions and Interfaces), custom scalars, and custom directives.
+- **Complete Type System Support** — Full support for enums, abstract types (Unions and Interfaces), custom scalars, custom directives, and more.
-- Schema generation and updation for queries, based on the project's current Doctrine models.
-- Code generation for plugins and scalar type definitions.
+- **Schema Auto-Generation** — Automatically generate initial GraphQL schemas from your Doctrine ORM entities and update them as your models evolve.
+- **Code Generation Tools** — CLI commands to auto-generate plugin boilerplate and scalar type definitions, speeding up development.
+- **Performance-Optimized Batching** — Automatic query batching and support for mutation/resolver batching to eliminate the N+1 problem and reduce database load.

 # Motivation

-Supporting a GraphQL API usually involves writing a lot of redundant boilerplate code.
-By abstracting away this boilerplate, you save precious development and maintenance time, allowing you to focus on the more unique aspects of your API.
+Building GraphQL APIs typically requires writing extensive boilerplate code: schema definitions, resolvers for queries and mutations, pagination logic, filtering, authorization checks, and more.
+This repetitive work is time-consuming and error-prone, diverting your focus from implementing your API's unique business logic.

+Watchtower changes this by **automatically generating your entire GraphQL API from your existing Doctrine ORM models**.
+Using your existing Doctrine annotations, Watchtower generates a GraphQL SDL schema and provides a complete, production-ready GraphQL API with full querying, filtering, pagination, and authorization capabilities—eliminating months of routine development.

-This library is inspired by similar others created for different platforms:
+This library draws inspiration from similar code-generation approaches on other platforms:

-- [Lighthouse](https://github.com/nuwave/lighthouse) for Laravel and Eloquent
+- **[Lighthouse](https://github.com/nuwave/lighthouse)** for Laravel and Eloquent
-- [Mongoose GraphQL Server](https://github.com/DanishSiraj/mongoose-graphql-server) for Express and Mongoose
+- **[Mongoose GraphQL Server](https://github.com/DanishSiraj/mongoose-graphql-server)** for Express and Mongoose

+These projects have proven the immense value of automatically generating GraphQL servers.
+Watchtower brings the same philosophy to the PHP/Doctrine ecosystem.

 # Requirements